HoTT/HoTT-2023/index.md

 ##### Sponsorship

-HoTT 2023 is an official ASL-sponsored meeting. ~~The Association for Symbolic Logic offers modest student travel awards to attend ASL-Sponsored meetings.
+HoTT 2023 is an official ASL-sponsored meeting.
+The Association for Symbolic Logic offers modest student travel awards to attend ASL-Sponsored meetings.
-Women and members of minority groups are strongly encouraged to apply.
-For information on how to apply see the [ASL page](https://aslonline.org/student-travel-awards/).~~ The deadline for ASL sponsorship has passed.
+Women and members of minority groups are strongly encouraged to apply. ~~For information on how to apply see the [ASL page](https://aslonline.org/student-travel-awards/).~~ The deadline for applications has passed.

 **NEWS:** We are happy to announce a grant from the National Science Foundation which will provide modest student travel awards to attend HoTT 2023.